Fire safety regulations and tips for landlords

 As a landlord, you have a number of obligations, including responsibility for the safety of your tenants.
 You should do everything that could reasonably be expected of you to protect your tenants.
-If you are a landlord of houses in multiple occupation (find out more about HMO Insurance) there are higher levels of safety regulations that need to be adhered to.
+If you are a landlord of houses in multiple occupation (HMOs) there are higher levels of safety regulations that need to be adhered to.

 There are a number of fire safety regulations for rented properties that you need to be aware of.
 As well as protecting your tenants, fire claims can be extremely costly.
-In 2017 to date, 27% of claims experienced with a high reserve have been as a result of a fire, with the highest fire claim worth £165,000.
+In 2017, 27 per cent of claims experienced with a high reserve were as a result of a fire, with the highest fire claim worth £165,000.

 Common causes of fire include candles, appliances being left on, overuse of extension leads, cigarettes, deep fat frying pans and portable heaters.
 This guide outlines your responsibilities and how to minimise and prevent the risk of fire.